druckgott/getswitchesWdgets/README.md

 ## Other informations
 * If a switch have two sound file on one switch it will toggle the two ore more soundfilenames.
 You can change the time for toggling in the WIDGETSconfig

-## Whats not working
-* currently the SW1 to SW6 switches and the poti is not working.
-Only SA-SH (depending on your radio)

 ![t15 config screenshot](doc/img/t15_config.png)